 The UK Competition and Markets Authority (CMA) has today cleared the award of the TransPennine Express rail franchise to First TransPennine Express Limited, a subsidiary of FirstGroup.
-Frontier (Europe) advised FirstGroup on the competition impact of the Franchise award.
+Frontier Economics advised FirstGroup on the competition impact of the Franchise award.

 The CMA examined overlaps with other rail services and determined that the franchise does not give rise to a realistic prospect of a substantial lessening of competition (SLC).
 This is primarily because of the competition provided by Northern Rail on the line between Selby and Hull.